Fraud Notification

 Notification Configuration

-URL in the Onerway merchant dashboard.
-The system will push fraud alert information to this URL via HTTP POST
+To receive fraud notifications, merchants need to configure a Webhook URL in the Onerway merchant dashboard.
+The system will push fraud alert information to this URL via HTTP POST.
+Configuration steps:

 - Log in to Onerway merchant dashboard